 This Is Why Houseguests Should Always Make the Bed During Their Stay

 This advice rings true for the duration of your stay, but what should you do on that final morning?
 Make the bed once more or strip the sheets?
-"Every host has different preferences," answers Gottsman.
+"Every host has different preferences," Gottsman answers.
 "So the best way to do it is to ask the host."
-If they say not to worry about it, she explains, you at the very least want to make sure to leave the bed tidy. "[Even] if they said, 'Oh just leave it,' I wouldn't just leave [the sheets] in a big pile—I would at least make the bed," explains Gottsman.
+If they say not to worry about it, you at the very least want to make sure to leave the bed tidy. "[Even] if they said, 'Oh just leave it,' I wouldn't just leave [the sheets] in a big pile—I would at least make the bed," Gottsman says.

-If they do ask you to strip the sheets, ask what they'd like you to do with the linens (for example, do you they want you to put them in the laundry basket, or should you put them directly into the washing machine?).
-Then take the next step and offer to make up the room with fresh bedding.
+If they do ask you to strip the sheets, ask what they'd like you to do with the linens.
+(For example, do they want you to put them in the laundry basket, or should you put them directly into the washing machine?)
+Then, take the next step and offer to make up the room with fresh bedding.
 "You can say, 'Listen, if you have another set of sheets, I'll be happy to make the bed for you,'" says Gottsman.